syncfusion-content/maui-docs/MAUI/Radial-Gauge/getting-started.md

 # Getting Started with .NET MAUI Radial Gauge

 This section explains the steps required to add the [`.NET MAUI Radial Gauge`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.SfRadialGauge.html) control and its elements such as axis, range, pointer, and annotation.
 This section covers only basic features needed to get started with Syncfusion radial gauge control.
-Follow the steps below to add a basic calendar view to your project.
+Follow the steps below to add a basic radial gauge to your project.

 To get start quickly with our .NET MAUI Radial Gauge, you can check the below video.